Stymied by the Supreme Court, Biden wants voters to have the final say on his agenda - The Boston Globe

-WASHINGTON (AP) — After major blows to his agenda by the Supreme Court, President Joe Biden is intent on making sure voters will have the final say.
+WASHINGTON — After major blows to his agenda by the Supreme Court, President Biden is intent on making sure voters will have the final say.

 When the court's conservative majority effectively killed his plan to cancel or reduce federal student loan debts for millions of people, Biden said, "Republicans snatched away the hope that they were given."
 When the justices ended race-based affirmative action in college admissions, he said, "This is not a normal court."
 When they overturned Roe v.
 Wade and a national right to abortion last year, the president said, "Voters need to make their voices heard."